BachoSeven/dotfiles/README.md

 ### Various
 - I use brave as a browser, find more in `.config/brave_plugins`; a nice addition to its setup is to set duckduckgo as a new page.
 Then, using `gruvboxytheme` passphrase in duckduckgo settings gives you a decent start page which supports Vimium's Vomnibar.
+- I also use a custome startpage with Brave, check it out [here](https://github.com/BachoSeven/startpage)

 ## Screens